BirdeeHub/make_minesweeper_tutorial/app/README.md

 --

 1 more thing.
-Recommended reading order.
+Recommended reading order for the Coding Tutorial aspect of this game.

 For the beginner, start with HowToCodeJava.txt

 Then play the game a couple times.
 When the code says JButton, it means theres a button for it, so see the button first, and it will make more sense.

-Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard yet if you dont know what an interface is,
+Then read MineSweeper but dont think about what an EventQueue.invokeLater is too hard,

 then OpeningWindow,